Guides

 Summary

-The Assumed Par Value Capital Method requires total gross assets from the corporation's federal return balance sheet context and all issued shares, including treasury shares.
-If gross assets or issued shares equal zero, Delaware tells filers to contact Franchise Tax.
+Delaware's Assumed Par Value Capital Method starts with total gross assets from the relevant Form 1120 Schedule L context and all issued shares, including treasury shares.
+If total gross assets or issued shares are zero, Delaware's calculator disclaimer points the filer to Franchise Tax instead of a simple estimate.

 Required inputs: total gross assets and all issued shares, including treasury shares.